There’s no doubt that most pooches love peanut butter.

-Peanut butter is also a pretty healthy snack for dogs, as it supplies them with lots of Vitamin B, Vitamin E, and niacin, as well as protein and healthy fats.
+Peanut butter can be a pretty healthy snack for dogs (as long as it isn’t packed with added sugar and salt), as it supplies them with lots of Vitamin B, Vitamin E, and niacin, as well as protein and healthy fats.

 However, not all peanut butters are created equally.
 Some brands can even be dangerous for your doggo.

 Below, we will point out three great peanut butters for your pooch and explain what you need to look for when picking a pet-friendly peanut butter.
 This way, you’ll be able to keep your pup’s tail wagging while also keeping him safe.

 What Kind of Peanut Butter Is Safe for Dogs?

 When picking a peanut butter for your dog, you should direct your focus to the ingredient list.
 In general, most peanut butters that do not contain xylitol are safe for dogs.

 Xylitol is an artificial sweetener.
 Though it poses no health risks to humans, pets who eat it may become very sick.
 In some cases, they could even die after eating foods containing the sugar substitute.